Antarctic silverfish

-The Antarctic silverfish (Pleuragramma antarctica), or Antarctic herring, is a species of marine ray-finned fish belonging to the family Nototheniidae, the notothens or cod icefishes.
+The Antarctic silverfish (Pleuragramma antarcticum), or Antarctic herring, is a species of marine ray-finned fish belonging to the family Nototheniidae, the notothens or cod icefishes.
 It is native to the Southern Ocean and the only truly pelagic fish in the waters near Antarctica.
 It is a keystone species in the ecosystem of the Southern Ocean.

+Response to changing temperatures

 While widely distributed around the Antarctic, the species appears to have largely disappeared from the western side of the northern Antarctic Peninsula, based on a 2010 research cruise funded by the National Science Foundation under the US Antarctic Program.
+Due to climate change, the rising water temperatures in the Antarctic Peninsula cause this decline in Antarctic Silverfish abundance by interfering with psychological adaptations and spawning behaviors in ice.
+Additionally, Antarctic Silverfish mortality rates spike after only a 5°C increase in water temperature, due to the presence of antifreeze glycoproteins in their blood, a common adaptation of Nototheniidae to survive in freezing waters.

+Food Chain

+The decline in Antarctic Silverfish abundance causes great disruption in the Western Antarctic Peninsula's food web.
+They are a high-caloric prey species to many other arctic species including larger fish, penguins, and large marine mammals, making up a significant percentage of those species diets.
+Antarctic Silverfish also help with regulation of the Antarctic trophic system by feeding on a wide variety of primary producers, encouraging a shift in primary production to upper trophic levels.

 Taxonomy

 The Antarctic silverfish was first formally described in 1902 by the Belgian-born British zoologist George Albert Boulenger with the type locality given as Victoria Land in Antarctica.
 It is the only species in the monotypic genus Pleuagramma which was also described by Boulenger.
 Some authorities place this taxon in the subfamily Pleuragrammatinae, but the 5th edition of Fishes of the World does not include subfamilies in the Nototheniidae.
 The genus name is a compound of pleuro meaning "side" with a which means "without" and gramma meaning "line", an allusion to the absence of a lateral line.